riqardo/skills/README.md

 - `jira-documentation`: transforms notes into Jira-ready documentation in the StudioVisual standard.

-- 'atualizacao-plugins': creation of a test plan for WP and Plugin updates based on a website or description of the website's main functionalities.
+- `atualizacao-plugins`: creation of a test plan for WP and Plugin updates based on a website or description of the website's main functionalities.